 curator at Photon – Centre for Contemporary Photography, Ljubljana, Slovenia

-Miha Colner (1978) is an art historian who works in different fields of contemporary art as an independent curator, writer, editor and lecturer.
+Miha Colner (1978) is an art historian who works in different fields of contemporary art as a curator, writer, editor and lecturer.
 Specialised in photography, video and other forms of media art he is engaged in number of local and international projects focusing on research, analysis and curatorial presentation of significant currents in recent art making.
-He is a curator and programme coordinator at Photon – Centre for Contemporary Photography (based in Ljubljana and Vienna).
-Since 2007 he has been contributor of Dnevnik, Slovenian national daily newspaper, and a number of local and international publications and magazines.
+He is curator and programme coordinator at Photon – Centre for Contemporary Photography (based in Ljubljana and Vienna).
+Since 2007 he has been contributor for number of national and international newspapers, magazines and publications.
 He lives and works in Ljubljana.

 curator at Central European House of Photography, Bratislava, Slovakia

 Michaela Bosáková (1978) is a curator and project manager of the Central European House of Photography in Bratislava, Slovakia.
 She is the production editor of a major book of the History of European Photography 1900-1938, a major up-to-date publication about the development of photography in Europe.
-She is looking for new emerging artists, who are trying to bring new trends and ideas into the contemporary photography, and who can exhibit in the future at the Central European House of Photography.
+She lives and works in Bratislava and Vienna.

 curator at Photodays Warsaw, artist and photographer, Warsaw, Poland